cofacts/rumors-line-bot/README.md

 - `dataLoaded` - when data is loaded in article, comment or feedback LIFF.
 - `routeChangeComplete` - when LIFF is loaded or changes path.
 - `feedbackVote` - when the user submits a feedback.
-Fires once when user opens LIFF, and can fire again when user updates vote or comments.
+  - Fires once when user opens Feedback LIFF, and can fire again when user updates vote or comments.
+  - Also fires when user submits feedback on Article LIFF.
 - `chooseArticle` - when the user chooses an article in Articles LIFF.

 Also, it will push the following custom variable to `dataLayer`;